 Fading of Modern Prussian Blue Pigments in Linseed Oil Medium

-L. Samain and G. Silversmit and J. Sanyova and B. Vekemans and H. Salomon and B. Gilbert and F. Grandjean and G. J. Long and R. P. Hermann and L. Vincze and D. Strivay, "Fading of Modern Prussian Blue Pigments in Linseed Oil Medium," Journal of Analytical Atomic Spectrometry, Royal Society of Chemistry, Jan 2011.
+L. Samain and G. Silversmit and J. Sanyova and B. Vekemans and H. Salomon and B. P. Gilbert and F. Grandjean and G. J. Long and R. P. Hermann and L. Vincze and D. Strivay, "Fading of Modern Prussian Blue Pigments in Linseed Oil Medium," Journal of Analytical Atomic Spectrometry, vol. 26, no. 5, pp. 930-941, Royal Society of Chemistry, May 2011.

 Article - Journal

 © 2011 Royal Society of Chemistry, All rights reserved.